Momo Bertrand | | Strategy | 0 comments

-3 min read ✭ Today’s topic will provide tips for using storytelling as a means to spread awareness and reach your nonprofit goals.
+3 min to read ✭ Today’s topic will provide tips for using storytelling as a means to spread awareness and reach your nonprofit goals.

 Research shows that stories are 22 times more memorable than facts.
 It seems the deepest actions of human beings are driven by stories.
 Humans live for stories—the story of who we want to become and how we want to be remembered.
 Humans find love in stories—the story of who we want to be with and the memories we want to remember.
 It’s just natural that if you are a nonprofit seeking more donations, more volunteers, or just to spread the word about what you’re doing, storytelling and better stories can help you reach this goal.
 Today, we will share five tips that you can use to become a better storyteller for your nonprofit.